Is it OK for your dog to eat Vaccinium berries?

 And even if you don’t use those poisons … toxins are hard to avoid in today’s environment.

-If you live near other people … you can be sure one of your neighbors is using fertilizer and weedkiller on his lawn.
+If you live in a city … you can be sure one of your neighbors is using fertilizer and weedkiller on his lawn.

 So your dog needs antioxidants to help control the free radical damage.
 Antioxidants can help protect your dog’s cells from harm.